-The programme provides students with the opportunity to develop knowledge of speech, language and communication in typically developing children, and in children with a range of special educational needs.
-The impact of language and communication difficulties on children´s learning is explored, and implications for educational practice considered.
+The course gives you the opportunity to develop knowledge of speech, language and communication in typically developing children, and in children with a range of special educational needs.
+The impact of language and communication difficulties on children's learning is explored, and implications for educational practice considered.

 This course may be suitable for you if you are interested in becoming a Higher Level Teaching Assistant, going on to future training as a teacher or speech and language therapist, or just wanting to know more about how you can support the children that you work with.

 Although there is open access to this course, with no requirements of formal academic qualifications, applicants should be aware that it is delivered at level 5 of the Regulated Qualifications Framework.
 As such, the course involves reading academic textbooks and journal articles and the assignments will require the development of your academic writing skills.
 Support for the development of these skills is provided by the University tutors.

 Potential applicants who have a degree-level qualification would be eligible to apply for the Post-Graduate Certificate in Language and Communication Impairment in Children.

 The course aims to:

 - Provide a professional development course at foundation level for people working in the field of language and communication impairment in children, who may not have a professional qualification or a background in higher education or the traditional entry requirements for postgraduate study.

 - Develop knowledge and understanding of typical development in the area of speech, language and communication and of learning.

 - Develop knowledge and understanding of speech, language and communication needs, to consider the consequences for children’s learning, and to reflect on the implications for practice.